ucscXena/cohortMetaData/hub_atacseq.xenahubs.net/Figure7HI/Figure7HI_walk_through.md

 3. __Add ATAC-seq peaks for chr12:32335774-32435774.__ Click 'Add Column' and enter 'chr12:32335774-32435774' as the 'Gene or Position'.
 Click 'show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.

-	> Note that the color threshold in the images are different (max:4 min:-2) than what is used by default.
+	> Note that the color threshold in the images are different than what is used by default (new color thresholds: max:4 min:-2).
 See [this help](https://ucsc-xena.gitbook.io/project/how-do-i/how-do-i-change-the-color-threshold-for-a-column) for more information.

 	> We can see there is a lot of variation for in chromatin accessibility for this region across all cancer types